 Sei whale research in the Falkland Islands

 Sei whales are usually found alone or in small groups.
-During a summer survey along the Mid-Atlantic Ridge in 2004, most groups of sei whales encountered contained 2-5 animals, although up to 10 animals were observed at a time (Waring et al., 2008).
-In 2015, sei whales observed in Icelandic and Faroese waters were usually solitary or in pairs, but rarely also in groups as large as 8 individuals (Pike et al., 2019a).
+During a summer survey along the Mid-Atlantic Ridge in 2004, most of the groups of sei whales encountered contained 2-5 animals, although a group of up to 10 animals was observed (Waring et al., 2008).
+In 2015, sei whales observed in Icelandic and Faroese waters were usually solitary or in pairs, but in rare instances they were also seen in groups as large as 8 individuals (Pike et al., 2019a).

-Sei whales are believed to be the fastest of the large whales, reaching speeds up to 50 km/h (Shefferly, 1999).
-They do not dive very deep or long, and unlike other large whales, they usually just sink below the surface instead of arching their backs and showing their tail fluke (NOAA, n.d.).
+Sei whales are believed to be the fastest of the large whales, reaching speeds of up to 50 km/h (Shefferly, 1999).
+They do not dive very deep or long though, and unlike other large whales, they usually just sink below the surface instead of arching their backs and showing their tail fluke (NOAA, n.d.).

-Passive acoustic monitoring is used as an additional tool for management purposes, as recordings of vocalizations in an area is a less expensive way to pinpoint a species to a certain location than the more traditional use of human-manned surveys.
-It is also possible to deploy these monitoring devices over a longer period, only having to change batteries and collect the recordings once or a few times a year.
-Knowledge about the desired species’ vocalizations is therefore necessary.
+Passive acoustic monitoring is used as an additional tool for management purposes, as recordings of vocalizations in an area are a less expensive way to pinpoint a species to a certain location than the more traditional use of human-manned surveys.
+It is also possible to deploy these monitoring devices over a longer period than aerial or ship surveys.
+The only requirement is to change batteries and collect the recordings once or a few times a year.
+To interpret the recordings, knowledge on the species’ vocalizations is necessary.

-Sei whales have been found to make more numerous calls during the day when their prey, the copepod C. finmarchicus, is at depth, than at night when the copepod is in surface waters.
-This suggests that the availability of this copepod at the surface waters influences sei whale vocalization behaviour.
-These vocalizations were assumed to be of social context, and not to locate prey (Baumgartner & Fratantoni, 2008).
+Sei whales have been found to make more numerous calls during the day when the copepod C. finmarchicusis at depth than at night when the copepod is in surface waters (Baumgartner & Fratantoni, 2008).
+This suggests that the availability of this prey item at the surface influences sei whale vocalization behaviour.
+Previously, these vocalizations were assumed to be connected to social context and not connected to the location of prey.

-Sei whale vocalizations recorded off the Azores averaged between 177 and 194 dB, at 20-120 Hz, with low-frequency downsweeps with maximum frequencies averaging 100 Hz down to 37 Hz (Romagosa et al., 2015).
-Downsweeps recorded in the south-eastern Pacific Ocean had a similar range, with an average maximum frequency between 93.3 and 105.3 Hz and an average minimum of between 35.6 and 42.2 Hz, although the maximum frequency was higher (129.4 Hz) and the duration was longer (2.27 s).
-However, calls recorded in Antarctic waters do not show similarities with the calls recorded in the south-eastern Pacific, with frequencies between 100 and 600 Hz and up to 3 s durations (e.g. Español-Jiménez et al., 2018).
+Sei whale vocalizations recorded off the Azores averaged between 177 and 194 dB, at 20-120 Hz.
+The call had low-frequency downsweeps with maximum frequencies averaging 100 Hz down to 37 Hz (Romagosa et al., 2015).
+Downsweeps recorded in the south-eastern Pacific Ocean had a similar range, with an average maximum frequency between 93.3 and 105.3 Hz and an average minimum between 35.6 and 42.2 Hz.
+The maximum frequency was 129.4 Hz and duration 2.27 s.
+Calls recorded in Antarctic waters do not show similarities with the calls recorded in the south-eastern Pacific, with frequencies between 100 and 600 Hz and up to 3 s duration (e.g. Español-Jiménez et al., 2018).

-In 2014, a sei whale ended up in a field in Yorkshire, UK, after presumably foraging in shallow waters during high tide, the third stranding of a sei whale in 20 years in the UK (“How did a 33ft whale end up in the middle of a field in East Yorkshire?”, 2014).
+In 2014, a sei whale was found in a field in Yorkshire (UK), after presumably foraging in shallow waters during high tide.
+This was the third stranding of a sei whale in 20 years in the UK (“How did a 33ft whale end up in the middle of a field in East Yorkshire?”, 2014).

 At least 343 baleen whales, primarily sei whales, were found stranded in remote waters off Patagonia, Chile, in 2015.
-This is the biggest single baleen whale mass mortality event known to science, and investigations showed that the they died at sea, close to where they beached.
-There are indications that the cause was a harmful toxic algae bloom caused by a strong El Niño event, which could further indicate that marine mammals are among the first oceanic megafauna victims of climate change (Häussermann et al., 2017).
+This is the biggest single baleen whale mass mortality event known to science.
+Investigations showed that the they died at sea, close to where they beached.
+There are indications that the cause was a harmful toxic algal bloom caused by a strong El Niño event (Häussermann et al., 2017).

 Like other large baleen whales, the sei whale does not have many natural predators due to its size.
 However, killer whales are known to also attack large whales.